-14(2) The Council may levy and recover such collection charges determined in terms of section 75A(1)(b) of the Municipal Systems Act, not included in subsection 14(1).
+15(2) The Council may levy and recover such collection charges determined in terms of section 75A(1)(b) of the Municipal Systems Act, not included in subsection 14(1).

-15. REMINDER NOTICE
+16. Reminder Notice

-15(1) The Council may cause to be delivered to a Customer who fails to make timeous payment in terms of a Municipal Account, a notice to remind such Customer to make the due payment on or before a date specified in such notice.
+16(1) The Council may cause to be delivered to a Customer who fails to make timeous payment in terms of a Municipal Account, a notice to remind such Customer to make the due payment on or before a date specified in such notice.